GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/neo4j_graph.md

 ### Neo4j AuraDB on GCP

-1. ⚠️**Important**: Enabling [Neo4j Aura in Google Cloud Marketplace](https://pantheon.corp.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io) does not permit the use of `Free-tier` instances.
+1. ⚠️**Important**: Enabling [Neo4j Aura in Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io?hl=es-419) does not permit the use of `Free-tier` instances.
 It will provision a `Professional-tier` instance, which incurs additional monthly costs.
 Learn more at [Neo4j AuraDB overview](https://neo4j.com/docs/aura/auradb/?utm_source=gcp).

-2. Enable Neo4j Aura in the GCP Marketplace by visiting the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io?hl=es-419).
+2. Enable [Neo4j Aura in Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io?hl=es-419).
 After enabling it, a `Manage on Provider` button will appear.
 Click on it to proceed.

 3. In the Neo4j console, click `New Instance`, then choose `Professional Tier`.

-4. Follow the on-screen instructions to complete the setup and download the credentials as a `.txt` file.
+4. Follow the on-screen instructions to complete the setup and download the credentials as a TXT file.

 ### Neo4j Aura (Free)